 Applying for an equity loan gives you access to 100% of your loan amount, unlike a home equity line of credit (HELOC), which is a line of credit like a credit card.
 With most equity loans, you need to pay off your balance within 15 years.
 The good news is the vast majority of home equity loans have a fixed interest rate, unlike adjustable rate ARMs, and interest rates tend to be very low.

 A second mortgage can be used for virtually anything you want whether you plan to pay medical bills, go back to school, make home improvements, or even buy a car.
 Regardless of how you use your loan, remember that it is secured by your home, so defaulting on the loan can end in foreclosure.

-There are many reasons to consider an equity loan in Connecticut.
+There are many reasons to consider an equity loan.
 The following are some of the most important benefits that may apply to you.

 If you need a large amount of money for a major expense or to make your dreams possible, a second mortgage may be a good option for you.
 Interest rates are very competitive, and these loans are one of the most popular ways to consolidate debt or finance a large purchase.
 Just remember that you are using the equity in your home and the loan is secured, so make sure you can afford your payments.